 Need some guidance?
 Here are a few options:

-2. Contact our Associate Director of Graduate Affairs with questions about the program, the application process, and admission.
+- Contact our Director of Graduate Affairs and Student Experience with questions about the program, the application process, and admission.

-Once you’re admitted, you’ll be matched with a faculty advisor who will be your first point of contact for academic and career guidance.
+Once you’re admitted, you’ll be matched with a preliminary faculty advisor, who will be your first point of contact for academic guidance.
+As you get to know SOJC faculty and focus your research interests, you may continue with your original advisor or select another advisor.